rhysd/actionlint/README.md

 ```

 Job IDs and step IDs in each job must be unique.
 IDs are compared in case insensitive. actionlint checks all job IDs
-and step IDs and reoprts errors when some IDs duplicate.
+and step IDs and reports errors when some IDs duplicate.

 <a name="check-hardcoded-credentials"></a>
 ## Hardcoded credentials